michellearanha/Vaccinology_Tools/README.md

 ## Installation Instructions for MacOS

 These instructions are assuming you are compiling and using this software in your home directory.
+These instructions assume you have wget and git installed.
+If you do not, please check out the documentation to install [homebrew](https://brew.sh/)

 ### 1. Clone this git repo